 I went to Buford Highway to one of the "International Farmers Markets" (really just a big Asian grocery store), and as the only non-Asian person there, I must have provided a few minutes of good entertainment trying to pantomime "squid" and "dead, please" to the non-English-speaking guy with the dirty apron and the big knife.

 But when I got it home, it was in fact squid and thankfully dead.
 And I did cook it the way Terrific Pacific told me to (3 minutes, garlic, ginger, fish sauce, basil, lime, sugar, cilantro, mint, basil).
 And while I was doing so, a repairman came to fix something, probably something one of our friends had pissed on or threw up on or otherwise destroyed, and he said: "Man, what the hell you cooking?
-Are you a chef or something?
-It smells like a damn restaurant in here...I got to get me some lunch after this".
+You a chef or something?
+Smells like a damn restaurant in here...I got to get me some lunch after this".

 broccoli with miso sauce.